Brazil confirms UK variant in two coronavirus patients | Health

 Brazil confirms UK variant in two coronavirus patients

-The people who caught the variant had contact with a relative who lives in England, traveled to Brazil for the holidays and had been diagnosed with COVID-19, the Goiás health department said.
-After testing positive for the disease on Dec.
-31, samples belonging to the two ill people were analyzed at the Adolfo Lutz Institute in São Paulo.
+Brazil has the world's highest number of coronavirus deaths after the United States and more than 9.8 million confirmed cases.
+A Brazilian variant of the virus is circulating in 10 states, the health ministry said.
+The two people in Goiás who caught the UK variant had contact with a relative who lives in England, traveled to Brazil for the holidays and had been diagnosed with COVID-19, the Goiás health department said.

-A genomic sequencing of the virus confirmed infection by the UK variant of the coronavirus, the statement from Goiás health authorities said.
+A genomic sequencing of the virus confirmed infection by the UK variant in Goiás.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)